What is the Alexander Technique?

 More specifically, ome of the things we work on are learning how to keep the head and neck free in relation to the back and the rest of the body, while doing any kind of activity.
-Maybe you have noticed yourself clenching your teeth while pounding in a nail with a hammer or hitting your keyboard too hard, leaving you with a tight neck and aching
+Maybe you have noticed yourself clenching your teeth or hitting your keyboard too hard, leaving you with a tight neck and aching

 shoulders.
 Being able to freely use any part of the body, without undue involvement with other parts is a specific goal of the Alexander Technique.

 It is also crucial to allow the movement of the breath to be deep and free, especially during activities that we find demanding, but not to try to force this in any way.
 For example, the suffering public speaker mentioned before was almost certainly interfering with his breath in

 some way.
 When we learn to leave both our neck and breath free, we will be able to ride on top of the wave of energy that can come with the special kind of pressure involved in public performance, instead of letting it wash over us as anxiety and dysfunction.

 Although Every One is Unique...

 Students generally fall into several broad and overlapping categories: